nweigl/azure-sphere-iot-garage-opener/README.md

 # Azure IOT Hub Garage Door Opener

 This application was created as part of a design challenge for Azure Sphere on Hackster.io.
-The code is modified from the original samples provided by microsoft for working with an IOT hub.
+The code is modified from the original samples provided by microsoft for working with an IOT hub located [here](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/AzureIoT).
 Below is the original README provided by Microsoft describing setup of the sample.

 # Sample: AzureIoT